sjames40/UGoDIT/README.md

 ![Alt text](uGODit_visualizations_02.png)

+### For image restoration:
+Setup the [DPS](https://github.com/DPS2022/diffusion-posterior-sampling) code for the forward models.

+To change the number of decoders during training, change num_decoders in UGoDIT/models/init.py.

 ### For MRI:
 Download the [fastMRI](https://github.com/microsoft/fastmri-plus/tree/main) dataset.

-### For image restoration:
-Setup the [DPS](https://github.com/DPS2022/diffusion-posterior-sampling) code for the forward models.

 ### To cite our paper, use the following:
 ```bibtex